- Construct the floating point system where the numbers

 - Determine if the above algorithm is stable, and if it is,

-what restrictions if any is implied on the size of step size for stability.
+what restrictions if any is implied on the size of step size

 - List one advantage and one disadvantage of the above algorithm